How To Treat ADHD: A Treatment Option Guide

 Getting diagnosed with ADHD

 Getting an accurate diagnosis is an important step in ADHD treatment.
-For example, someone diagnosed with inattentive ADHD may be prescribed or recommended a different treatment than someone diagnosed with combined ADHD (ADHD combined presentation is an ADHD diagnosis characterized by both hyperactivity/impulsivity and inattention).
+For example, someone diagnosed with inattentive ADHD may be prescribed or recommended a different treatment than someone diagnosed with ADHD combined presentation, which includes both hyperactivity/impulsivity and inattention).

-Many people with ADHD are often diagnosed with other mental health conditions including depression and anxiety, which may add a level of complexity to someone’s treatment plan.
+Many people with ADHD are often diagnosed with other mental health conditions, including depression, anxiety, and sleep disorders, which may add a level of complexity to someone’s treatment plan.
 Your or your child’s doctor can create a treatment plan based on your or your child’s unique situation and mental health needs.

 Can ADHD be cured or only treated?